kelvinlawsonw/kelvinlawsonw.github.io/content/about.md

 ---

 ## Hello, I'm Kelvin 👋
-I am a seasoned Cloud Architect & DevOps Engineer.
-I bring a wealth of experience in cloud infrastructure, modern DevOps practices and enterprise-grade solutions.
+I enjoy everything Cloud Architecture & Infrastructure.

 ## My Expertise
 With a strong foundation in Azure, AWS, and Terraform, I specialize in: